avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

 There are multiple ways to collect tweet data and I have only scratched the surface when it comes to collecting APIs.
 However, I will share with you my journey so far.

-Before collecting the tweets, I first download the data folders from the GitHub rep by applying a [fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo){:target="_blank"} to my personal GitHub repository.
+Before collecting the tweets, I first download the data folders from the GitHub repo by applying a [fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo){:target="_blank"} to my personal GitHub repository.
 I then pulled the dataset from my forked repo to my desktop by running this git command:

 ```
 git clone https://github.com/user_name/repo_name.git